Brian Jean: Return to politics

 Jean became a vocal critic of Kenney's leadership through social media and guest columns in the Edmonton Journal.
 After criticizing Kenney's leadership during the COVID-19 pandemic, Jean called for his resignation on June 7, 2021.

 On November 3, 2021, Jean announced that he would seek the UCP nomination for an upcoming by-election in Fort McMurray-Lac La Biche, and won this nomination contest on December 12 against Joshua Gogo, with 68 per cent of the vote.

 During the nomination race, a post to Jean's LinkedIn profile said Kenney and his supporters were “pushing a Nigerian economist who lives in Fort McMurray” to be the UCP candidate, referring to Gogo's ethnicity.
 The post was removed and Jean apologized, saying the post's "unacceptable connotation" was written by an unnamed volunteer.

 Jean continued to criticize Kenney's leadership during the by-election campaign and accused Kenney of being too weak to defeat Rachel Notley in the 2023 Alberta general election.
 The UCP did not send any volunteers to help Jean with his campaign and Kenney criticized Jean for resigning from public office twice before.

 Jean won the March 15, 2022 by-election after he openly campaigned in favour of removing Kenney from the leadership of the UCP.

 Upon Kenney's announcement on May 18, 2022 that he would resign as premier, Jean declared his candidacy in the United Conservative party leadership election, which occurred on October 6, 2022.
 After initially leading in opinion polls, Jean finished third.

 Upon Danielle Smith’s victory in the leadership race, Jean was appointed to Smith’s Cabinet as the Minister for Jobs, Economy, and Northern Development.
-June 9, 2023, was appointed Alberta's minister of Energy and Minerals, with Larry Kaumeyer as his deputy minister, the former CEO of Ducks Unlimited.
+On June 9, 2023, Jean was appointed Alberta's Minister of Energy and Minerals, with his deputy minister being Larry Kaumeyer, the former CEO of Ducks Unlimited.